 WHAT IS THE BEST LIGHTING FOR HIGH CEILINGS?

-Bathrooms with high ceilings can benefit from a variety of lighting, from traditional pendant lamps and downlights to large sculptural designs and LED spotlights built into the very fabric of the ceiling.
+It's important to think about the best lighting for high ceilings - but the good news is there are plenty of options, from traditional pendant lamps and downlights to large sculptural designs and LED spotlights built into the very fabric of the ceiling.

 As lighting choices become more complex, it can make sense to employ a specialist designer.
 ‘Our job is to simplify the process and help people use lighting in a more interesting way,’ explains Sanjit Bahra of Designpluslight.
 ‘We also provide objective information on good brands.
 LEDs vary hugely in quality and you definitely get what you pay for.
 We advise clients to consult us at the start of their project, at around the same time they are starting to think about the plumbing.’
 Costs vary but you expect to pay from around £150 for a one-room design service.

 Front yard cottage garden ideas – that create a pretty first impression

 These front yard cottage garden ideas will give your home characterful, charming curb appeal

 Dyson V15 Detect cordless vacuum review: reaching new heights in what it means to deep clean